-Each point is worth 1.25 cents when booking flights, hotels, car rentals and more through Chase; or in other words, this welcome bonus is worth $750.
+Each point is worth 1.25 cents when booking flights, hotels, car rentals and more through Chase.

-However, you can stretch the value of your points — reaching our latest estimations of 2.2 cents per Ultimate Rewards point — when you transfer your points directly to Chase’s unique travel partners, such as Southwest, United, Hyatt and many more.
-You’ll want to read up on our guide for the best uses of Chase Ultimate Rewards, which can help get $1,320 (or more) in value from your 60,000 bonus points.
+However, you can stretch the value of your points—reaching our latest estimations of over 2 cents per Ultimate Rewards point—when you transfer your points directly to Chase’s unique travel partners, such as Southwest, United, Hyatt and many more.
+You’ll want to read up on our guide for the best uses of Chase Ultimate Rewards, which can help get considerably more value from your 60,000 bonus points.

 Benefits of the Chase Sapphire Preferred Card